-The AirPort Extreme Card is based on the IEEE 802.11g standard.
-The card transmits and receives data at up to 54 Mbps and complies with 802.11b-standard 11 Mbps systems, including all previous AirPort Card systems and base stations.
-For information about its operation, see "AirPort Extreme Card" (page 29).
+The AirPort Extreme Card is based on the IEEE draft specification of the 802.11g standard.
+The card transmits and receives data at up to 54 Mbps and is compatible with 802.11b-standard 11 Mbps systems, including all previous AirPort Card systems and base stations.
+For information about its operation, see "AirPort Extreme Card" (page 27).

-Note: The 12-inch PowerBook G4 does not support the original AirPort Card.
+Note: The PowerBook G4 -12 inch computer does not support the original AirPort Card.